pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 ```

-The above PyMongo code used <code>update_one</code> to make reporting progress easier, but a bulk-write method is also available, and we could even weave in some progress tracking, such as the following (somewhat confusingly, it does leverage a PyMongo function called <code>UpdateOne</code>).
+The above PyMongo code used <code>update_one</code> to make reporting progress easier, but a bulk-write method is also available, and we could even weave in some progress tracking, such as the following (somewhat confusingly, the below will leverage a PyMongo function called <code>UpdateOne</code>).

 ```python